Here is my A-Z of writing tips.

 A is for Aspiring Author

 Hello.
-If you’re reading this, then this might be you!!
+If you’re reading this, then this is probably you!
 When I started to write, I used to scour the internet, and author websites, for hints and tips on how to write a novel.
 It’s something I’ve done for years and I’ve pulled together a few of my favourite learnings and thoughts here in this A-Z. The advice and tips here aren’t set in stone, aren’t in a set order, and you may have your own way of doing things, however if you’re thinking of giving writing a novel a go, I hope you find these notes useful.

 B is for Book